 - Section 3-covered assistance

 - Funding provided under any HUD housing or community development program expended for work arising in connection with: (1) Housing rehabilitation (including reduction and abatement of lead-based paint hazards, but excluding routine maintenance, repair, and replacement); (2) Housing construction; or (3) Other public construction project (which includes other buildings or improvements, regardless of ownership).

 - Any contract or subcontract (including contracts for professional services) awarded by a [sub]recipient or contractor for work generated by a Section 3-covered project.
 These do not include contracts for the purchase of supplies and materials.
 However, when a contract for materials includes installation of materials, the contract constitutes a Section 3 covered contract.

 - Section 3 Resident Certification form

-- (Resident Certification form) will help to determine status of an individual as a “Section 3 resident”.
+- (Resident Certification form) will help to establish status of an individual as a “Section 3 resident”.
 Please reference the current income limits page in the TDHCA Compliance area.
 Also consult HUD Income Limits (huduser.gov).

 - Section 3 Residents:

 - Low-income individuals (including public housing residents and day-laborers) living in the metro area (MSA) or nonmetro county in which the project resides.